Plant DetailShow Menu

 Description

-• Narrow pseudobulbs that are segmented (cane-like)
+• Narrow, elongated pseudobulbs that are segmented (cane-like)

-• Racemes of flowers without a sheath
+• Racemes of flowers without a sheath or flowers borne in small clusters the length of the canes.

-• Spurs at the back of flowers
+• A nectar spurs at the back of the flower

-These plants have few problems.
-They are generally not affected by pests, but watch for mealybugs.
+Diseases, Insect Pests, and Other Plant Problems: These plants have few problems.
+They are generally not affected by pests but watch for mealybugs.
 Insufficient light results in non-blooming.

 VIDEO Created by Laura Barth for "Houseplants, Succulents, and Cacti", a plant identification course offered in partnership with Longwood Gardens.